eclipse-theia/theia-website/src/docs/project_goals.md

 ## Reusable Common Tool Features

 Theia optionally provides common tool features as components to be reused by adopters.
-Common features are generic so that they are required in several tools.
+Common features are generic so that may be reused in several tools.
 Examples for these common tool features include a file explorer, Git support and a code editor.

 ## Extensibility and Adaptability